ansys/pyworkbench/README.rst

     pip install ansys-workbench-core

-To install the latest development version of PyWorkbench, use the following command:
+To install the latest development version of PyWorkbench, use the following commands:

 .. code-block:: bash